KxSystems/docs/docs/wp/disaster-floods/index.md

 -	`South Dakota`
 -	`Virginia`

-A primary reason for choosing these states, is that each exhibits similar climate and landscape.
-Focusing on similar geographies helps to ensure that the models produced are precise.
+A primary reason for choosing these states, was that each exhibits similar climate and landscape.
+Focusing on similar geographies helped to ensure that the models produced were precise.

 Required datasets and providers:

 _USGS_

 USGS provided their Surface Water [dataset](https://waterdata.usgs.gov/nwis/sw).
-This consists of the height of a stream as measured by gauges for over 11,000 sites in the US.
-The data is updated every 15 minutes, with some locations having historical data for over 50 years.
-As previously mentioned, the data chosen in this case is a subset of these sites based on geographical location.
+This consisted of the height of a stream as measured by gauges for over 11,000 sites in the US.
+The data was updated every 15 minutes, with some locations having historical data for over 50 years.
+As previously mentioned, the data chosen in this case was a subset of these sites based on geographical location.

 _PRISM_